On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

-We will show that the existence of a binary non-dictatorial aggregator on $X$ is tightly related to connectivity properties of a certain directed graph $H_X$ that we now introduce.

-If $X\subseteq \prod_{j=1}^mA_j$ is a set of feasible evaluations, then $H_X$ is the following directed graph: \begin{itemize} \item The vertices of $H_X$ are the pairs of \emph{distinct} elements $u,u'\in X_j$, for $j\in \m$.
+We first show that the existence of a binary non-dictatorial aggregator on $X$ is tightly related to connectivity properties of a certain directed graph $H_X$ defined next.
+If $X\subseteq A^m$ is a set of feasible evaluations, then $H_X$ is the following directed graph: \begin{itemize} \item The vertices of $H_X$ are the pairs of \emph{distinct} elements $u,u'\in X_j$, for $j\in \m$.
 Each such vertex will usually be denoted by $uu'_j$.
 When the coordinate $j$ is understood from the context, we will often be dropping the subscript $j$, thus denoting such a vertex by $uu'$.

 Also, if $u \in X_j$, for some $j\in \m$, we will often use the notation $u_j$ to indicate that $u$ is an element of $X_j$.